What is tuberculosis?

 - If you have a positive reaction to the skin test, the DOH may do other tests to see if you have active TB disease.
 These tests may include a chest X-ray, medical examination and a test of the phlegm you cough up.

-What happens if there is a suspect case of TB in School?
+What happens if there is a suspected case of TB in my school?

 - The UFT Health and Safety Department will contact the TB unit of the DOH directly and discuss all the information we have about the student or staff member.
 (Name, DOB, hospital they’ve been treated in)